 - (1) Application.
 Before any contract is made for the sale of any part thereof, and before any permit for the erection of a structure on such proposed subdivision shall be granted, the subdividing owner or authorized agent, shall file an application on a form provided by the City with the accompanying application fee and secure approval of a minor subdivision. - (2) Placement on the Planning Commission agenda.
 The City staff must receive an application form and all of the required information.
 Upon receipt of a complete application, the matter will be placed on the next Planning Commission meeting agenda, with the proper public hearing notice.
 Copies of the application and required information shall be submitted to staff, committees, consultants, or agencies as appropriate for comment to the Planning Commission. - (3) Incomplete Application.
 The City staff shall have the authority to request additional information.
 An application may not be heard by the Planning Commission if incomplete.
 The City staff shall notify the applicant of missing information within 15 days of receiving the application.
 Failure to provide the necessary supportive information may be grounds for denial of the request. - (4) Transportation and Highway Department review.
 A minor subdivision abutting any existing or proposed trunk highway, county road or highway or county state-aid highway shall be subject to review by the Minnesota Department of Transportation and/or County Highway Department.
-Written notice and a copy of the proposed minor subdivision shall be filed with the Minnesota Department of Transportation and/or County Highway Department for review and comment.
+Written notice and a and/or County Highway Department for review and comment.